-- In 2013, the total cost of fall injuries was $34 billion.
-By 2020, the annual direct and indirect cost of fall injuries is expected to reach $67.7 billion.
+- By 2020, the annual direct and indirect cost of fall injuries is expected to reach $67.7 billion.

 In addition to pain and suffering, and the high cost of rehabilitation, falls with or without injury also carry a heavy quality of life impact.
 A growing number of older adults fear falling and, as a result, often self-limit activities and social engagements.
 Resulting limitations can result in further physical decline, depression, social isolation, and feelings of helplessness.